kohler/hotcrp/devel/manual/hotcrapi.md

 Use the `assign` subcommand to perform assignments.
 Given a bulk-assignment CSV file, run `php batch/hotcrapi.php assign < FILE` to perform the assignments.

-You can also test the assignments for errors by running `php batch/hotcrapi.php assign --dry-run < FILE`.
+If the assignment is successful, Hotcrapi outputs a CSV file detailing the final assignments performed.
+You can also test the assignments for errors by running `php batch/hotcrapi.php assign --dry-run < FILE`; this outputs the assignments that would have been made without actually performing them.

-If the assignment is successful, Hotcrapi outputs a CSV file detailing the specific assignments performed.
 Supply `--quiet` or `--summary` for more concise output.

+## `autoassign`

+Use the `autoassign` subcommand to perform automatic assignments.
+Use `php batch/hotcrapi.php autoassign help` to list the available autoassigners, `php batch/hotcrapi.php autoassign help AUTOASSIGNER` to list the parameters for a specific autoassigner, and `php batch/hotcrapi.php autoassign AUTOASSIGNER PARAM=VALUE...` to run an autoassigner.

+`autoassign`, like `assign`, outputs a CSV file detailing the final assignments performed, and accepts `--dry-run` and `--quiet`.

 ## `settings`